Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 View from the Branca Tower| ©Andrey Salikov

-Just a few minutes away from the Milan Castle in the old city center is the Sempione Park and, inside it, the Branca Tower, from which you will get an amazing overview of the city.
-Climb up to this steel terrace and enjoy the Christmas lights of the whole city.
+A few minutes away from the Castle of Milan, in the old town of the city, you will find the Sempione Park and, inside it, the Branca Tower, from which you will get an amazing overview of the city and the Christmas lights if you go up to its steel terrace.

 • You will see in detail the Piazza Duomo.